wonsunahn/CS1632_Summer2020/deliverables/ExtraCredit/README.md

     For Mac/Linux machines.

-3. I have also written a performance test for you MonkeySimTest.java with the method name testMain1000000.
+3. I have also written a performance test for you MonkeySimTest.java with the method name testMainPerformance.
 It tests the main method with the command line argument 1000000.
 It has a timeout of 100 milliseconds and tests whether the program can handle such a large number of monkeys within just 100 milliseconds.
 This performance test needs to pass in order for the program to be fast enough for stochastic testing, where much larger numbers will be passed.

 4. Modify the MonkeySim implementation such that the InfiniteLoopException is thrown in the main() method when a cycle among monkeys is detected.